baylearn-org/www/call_for_abstracts.md

  * Acceptance notifications: Sep 9th, 2024
  * BayLearn 2024 Symposium: Thursday, October 10th, 2024

-We are planning for BayLearn 2024 to be a purely in-person (NOT hybrid) event at Apple's Cupertino campus.
+We are planning for BayLearn 2024 to be a purely in-person (NOT hybrid) event at Cupertino.
 Details to be announced.

 ### Submissions